-Just One Pre-program Time Pre-program activities 30 mins Program checklist to be undertaken by senior staff and A Fairer World staff.
-30 mins ■ Teacher Professional Learning - all program teaching staff.
-Just OneInc lusion Journey - Staff and School Community Activity Tin Time Session Aims 60 mins School Staff professional learning - all school staff.
-Inclusion Forum 60 mins School Community diversity and inclusion training - school to organise this event through School Association and A Fairer World to facilitate.
-Just OneInc lusion Journey - S Students Steps Lesson Time Session Aims Walk in my shoes.
-1A Listen to stories - Inclusion Forum 60 mins To develop empathy by hearing, first-hand, stories from people who have been exposed to discrimination because of some aspect of their identity.
+Just One Pre-program Time Pre-program activities 30 Program checklist to be undertaken by senior staff and A mins Fairer World staff.
+30 Teacher Professional Learning - all program teaching staff. hust On a las mins Ctoff and iusion Journey - School Community Activity Tim Time Session Aims Inclusion Forum 60 mins School Staff professional learning - all school staff.
+Inclusion Forum 60 School Community diversity and inclusion training - school to mins organise this event through School Association and A Fairer World to facilitate.
+Just OneInclusion Journey - Students Steps Lesson Time Session Aims Walk in my 1A Listen to 60 To develop empathy by hearing, first-hand, stories from shoes. stories - Inclusion Forum people who have been exposed to discrimination because of some aspect of their identity.
 To challenge stereotypes by considering someone else's identity.
 To experience the effects of inclusion and exclusion in a simulated activity.
 To introduce concepts of discrimination, bullying, conflict, diversity and inclusion.
 To develop an understanding of the consequences of discrimination.
-1B Perspective taking.
-60 mins To consider and develop multiple perspectives.
-To understand that perspective taking can help appreciate the motivations, behaviours, values and beliefs of others.
+60 To consider and develop multiple perspectives. mins • To understand that perspective taking can help appreciate the motivations, behaviours, values and beliefs of others.
 To interpret and analyse stories to gain an appreciation for diverse perspectives.
 To reflect on the challenges that people from different life experiences face.
 To demonstrate empathy for others.

-Challenge assumptions.
+· · · · · · · · · · · · · · · · · · · Challenge assumptions.
 2A: Who am I?
 Challenge my assumptions.
 60 mins To understand the type of characteristics that make up identity.
 To think about the components of our own and other's identity and understand that some aspects can be seen while others cannot.
 To consider how identity is formed, influenced, changes and how it can contribute to people being included or excluded.
 To explore definitions and examples of stereotyping, prejudging and discrimination.
 To appreciate that we are likely to prejudge based on our own conditioning.
 To build capacity for questioning stereotyping, prejudging and social conditioning.
 To discover personal strategies that stop stereotyping, prejudging and discriminating against others.
 2B Power and conflict management 60 mins To understand that stereotyping, discriminating and being prejudiced can lead to conflict.
 To explore the issues of power and conflict in relationships with peers, family and authority.
 To identify and practise different conflict management styles.
 To understand that different social situations can require different conflict management styles.
 To practise using the problem-solving conflict management steps.
 Stand up and interrupt.
-3A How to be an Upstander 3B How do we 60 mins To identify strategies for combating discrimination and bullying.
+3A How to be an Upstander 60 mins To identify strategies for combating discrimination and bullying.
 To practise and evaluate the effectiveness of different upstander actions.
 To highlight that being safe is the main consideration in any upstanding situation.
 To identify which strategies for being an upstander are most aligned with one's identity.
-To identify and learn from community organisations that are make change? mins making changes towards inclusion and being upstanders.
+3B How do we make change?
+30 mins To identify and learn from community organisations that are making changes towards inclusion and being upstanders.
 To demonstrate that the actions of one person and many persons together can create change.
 Just One Change 4A Just One Behaviour 30 mins To identify aspects of school life that could be changed for the better.
 To allow students to self-identify attitudes and their behaviours that could be leading to exclusion or discrimination within the school.
 To choose just one behavioural change to try over a sustained period of time to promote more inclusive practices.
 To empower students to be part of the process of positive change.